SwissDataScienceCenter/renku-jena/README.md

 ## Running docker image

 There are certain environment variables that might be set before running the image:
+* `JVM_ARGS` - environment variable with all additional JVM ARGs needed for the server to operate correctly.
+The default value is: `-Xmx2048m -Xms2048m`.
 * `FUSEKI_BASE` - a folder where all the configurations and data are kept.
 By default it's set to `/fuseki`.
 It's mandatory to mount some volume which `FUSEKI_BASE` points to.
 The `fuseki` user has to have write privileges on that folder.
 The folder should be a persistent volume, otherwise, all the data and the configuration will be lost on the server shutdown.
-* `JVM_ARGS` - environment variable with all additional JVM ARGs needed for the server to operate correctly.
-The default value is: `-Xmx2048m -Xms2048m`.
+It's recommended not to change the value for `FUSEKI_BASE` but simply mount a volume to `fuseki`.

 An example `docker run` command starting Fuseki server may look like follows: